RicheyHans/MYSQL_SelfStudy/README.md

 #### 02. Search in the Table
 4. "SELECT * FROM"
 5. Refrence to the Table Structure
-6. How te Set Search Condition
+6. How to Set Search Condition
 7. Multiple Conditions
 8. Search with Pattern Matching

 #### 03. Ordey and Operation
 9. ORDER BY
 10. Order by Plural Column Conditions
+11. How to Use LIMIT
+12. Operation of Numerical Values
+13. Operation of Character Values
+14. Operation of Date / Time
+15. How to Use CASE